-Camden Council's rates consist of a base charge (\$710 proposed in 2023/24) and an ad-valorem charge.
+Camden Council's rates consist of a base charge (\$760 proposed in 2024/25) and an ad-valorem charge.
 The base charge amount is a standard amount which is applied to all properties.
-The ad-valorem charge is primarily determined by the value of the property as provided by the NSW Valuer General.
+The advalorem charge is a distribution of the residual rating income, calculated as a proportion of the property's land valuation.